 There’s nothing like the feeling of having your offer accepted on a property you’ve fallen in love with – especially if you’re going to share it with the person you’ve fallen in love with!
 You may feel that you’ve done a lot of the hard work, but there are still some ‘grown up’ decisions you have to make, such as how you’ll own the property between you.

-Your conveyancing solicitor, who oversees the legal side of the purchase of the property, should spell out the ownership choices you face and what they could mean for you, but it’s worth having an understanding of what the different options involve.
+Your conveyancing solicitor, who oversees the legal side of the purchase of the property, should spell out the ownership choices you face.
+She or he should also explain what it could mean for you.
+However, it’s worth having an understanding of what the different options involve.

 SAVVY TIP: You can ‘sever’ a joint tenancy, which means that property ownership is converted to tenants in common.
 You can do this by filling a form called SEV, which is available on the Land Registry website.
 Alternatively, you can ask a solicitor to arrange it for you.

 In Northern Ireland, the process will depend on whether or not your property is registered with the Land Registry or Registry of Deeds.
 Your best route is to talk to a solicitor.

 SAVVY TIP: Don’t worry about the fact that the word ‘tenant’ keeps cropping up.
 It doesn’t mean that you’re a tenant in the way you are if you rent property.
 It’s just a bit of legal jargon.

 - If you own your property jointly as tenants in common you can split the ownership unequally.
 However, you have to do this with a specific legal document, called a deed of trust or declaration of trust.
 If you don’t have this document, you will own the property equally between you.